 During an investigation on the effects that the Tennessee Promise scholarship has on students and the community, reporter for The Tennessean Adam Tamburin also came across criticism regarding part of the scholarship's application process from Tennessee Senator Lamar Alexander.
-According to Tamburin’s work, Alexander believes that the Free Application for Federal Student Aid deters students from applying for the Tennessee Promise scholarship because of the application’s complexity and length.
+According to Tamburin, Alexander believes that the Free Application for Federal Student Aid deters students from applying for the Tennessee Promise scholarship because of the application’s complexity and length.
 Alexander refers to the FAFSA as the "single barrier" for first-generation college students in Tennessee trying to take advantage of two tuition-free years of community college.
 To improve the application process, Alexander has proposed a bill that would reduce the FAFSA to two much-less-complicated questions.
-From Tamburin's report on Alexander attempting to simplify the FAFSA, it is clear that this paperwork is an issue with the Tennessee Promise scholarship application process that affects students trying to participate.
-Alexander feels that the complexity and daunting length of the FAFSA will cause fewer first-generation college students to apply successfully for the Tennessee Promise scholarship, and ultimately lose their chance at a college education ("Alexander: FAFSA a 'barrier'”).
+In this article, Alexander expresses that the without future revisions, the complexity and length of the FAFSA will cause fewer first-generation college students to apply successfully for the Tennessee Promise scholarship, and ultimately lose their chance at a college education ("Alexander: FAFSA a 'barrier'”).